ZackDev/cookie-stack/README.md

 ![Options Screenshot](./zackdev/screenshots/cookie-stack-options-screenshot.png)

-* **disabled**: no filter gets applied
 * **allowlist**: allow every cookie on the list, remove the rest
 * **denylist**: deny every cookie specified, allow the rest

 To add a domain to a specific list, write the domain name into the textfield next to specific list and hit the `add` button.

-Remove a domain from a list, click on the displayed domain below the specific list.
+Remove a domain from a list, click the *x* on the displayed domain name.

 **NOTE**: The filter doesn't prevent cookies from getting initially stored. *Cookies get filtered afterwards*.
 Some websites continuosly try to store cookies on your machine, even after the first pageload.
 This might cause the filter also to continuosly remove said cookies.